openbudgeteer/openbudgeteer.github.io/docs/install.md

 Below another example how to deploy OpenBudgeteer together with PostgreSQL Server.
 Please note that role and database `openbudgeteer` will be created with full authority on the `db` container on the first initialization of the database.

+!!! warning "Pre-release feature"

+    PostgreSQL support is currently only available in `pre-release` and planned to be released with Upddate `1.7`

 ```yml
 version: "3"